smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 [![IMAGE](../../../img/getting_started/paas/workspace/qm_img_21.png){: style="max-height:none"}](../../../img/getting_started/paas/workspace/qm_img_21.png)

-① You can tell if this is the current table template.
+① Table template name to indicate the current table template.

 ② You can lower the version or upload it.
 (It should not be the same as the previous version.)